ichuang/catsoop/website/docs/installing/server_configuration/content.md

 the web server's user has read/write access.</p>
 </div>

-By default, running `catsoop runserver` will start several processes.
+By default, running `catsoop start` will start several processes.
 The most important are the UWSGI server (default port `6010`) and the websocket server (default port `6011`).
 You can change these ports by setting additional variables `cs_wsgi_server_port` and `cs_checker_server_port`, respectively, in